sdmalek44/little-shop-redux/README.md

 ### Define the Relationship with Your Group

-DTR with your group [here](http://backend.turing.io/career_development_curriculum/module_one/dtr_guidelines_memo).
-One group member should send a link of the forked gist to your anchor as soon as it's complete.
+* DTR with your group [here](http://backend.turing.io/career_development_curriculum/module_one/dtr_guidelines_memo).
+* One group member should fork this gist and send their link to the instructors as soon as it's complete.

 ### Clone the Project